marifribeiro/cs50-2-caesar/README.md

 ## Usage

+You will need to install the [CS50 library](https://cs50.readthedocs.io/library/c/) to use this program.
 Clone this repository, then, through the command line, enter the program's folder and run the following command to compile:

 `gcc -o caesar caesar.c -ls50`